John Dear: Promoting peace and nonviolence

-From 1998–2001, Dear served as executive director of the Fellowship of Reconciliation, the largest interfaith peace organization in the United States, based in Nyack, New York.
+From 1998 to 2001, Dear served as executive director of the Fellowship of Reconciliation.
+At that time it was the largest interfaith peace organization in the United States, based in Nyack, New York.
 In 1999, he led a delegation of Nobel Peace Prize winners on a peace mission to Iraq, and also an interfaith delegation to Palestine/Israel.

 Immediately after September 11, 2001, Dear served as a Red Cross coordinator of chaplains at the Family Assistance Center in Manhattan, and personally counseled thousands of relatives and rescue workers.
-From 2002–04, he served as pastor to five parishes in the high desert of northeastern New Mexico, and founded Pax Christi New Mexico, a region of Pax Christi USA.
+From 2002 to 2004, he served as pastor to five parishes in the high desert of northeastern New Mexico, and founded Pax Christi New Mexico, a region of Pax Christi USA.

 In 2006, Dear led a demonstration against the U.S. war in Iraq in Santa Fe, New Mexico.
 In 2009, he joined the Creech 14 in a civil disobedience protest at Creech Air Force base against the U.S. drone war in Afghanistan and Pakistan, and was arrested and put in the Clark County, Nevada jail for a night.
-He was later found guilty but given time served.
+The group were later found guilty but given time served.

 In January 2014, Dear left the Jesuits and wrote about his leaving in the National Catholic Reporter, saying that the Society of Jesus has turned from its commitment to social justice, and that he would not be permitted to work for peace and disarmament.
-Dear then joined the Diocese of Monterey, California where he remains a Catholic priest.
+Dear then moved to Big Sur, California where he remains a Catholic priest in good standing with faculties in residence in the Diocese of Monterey.
+He worked with the Pace e Bene peace group in Long Beach.

+In 2024, he was Executive Director of the Beatitudes Center.

+He has been nominated for a Nobel Peace Prize twice.